 Ads do not give our lives meaning, or friendship, nor do they ennoble us.
+It is commonly believed that they make us more materialistic and are therefore bad for the soul.
 A radical reduction in ads is a major step forward.

 Furthermore, the arts produce something permanent while sports are usually only enjoyed while they are happening.
 We listen to Bach's music and read Don Quixote hundreds of years after they were created, but few want to watch last week's game.

 Star Trek and other similar space shows illustrate the point.
 The original Star Trek series lasted three years in the 1960s.
 In the 1970s the fans watched the reruns of these three years over and over until the memorized the dialog.
 They also made a series of theatrical movies profitable.
 Finally, in the 1980s, Star Trek the Next Generation brought new TV episodes, followed by Deep Space 9, Voyager, and Enterprise.
 By the time Star Trek:Enterprise was canceled they had 28 seasons.
 You had to be a real fanatic to want more Star Trek than that.

 But by 2005 when Enterprise ended, there were other high quality space shows, including several Star Gate series, Babylon 5, Far Scape, and Andromeda.
 By the time the last Star Gate series ended in 2011 these other series had a combination of 31 seasons.
 Add that to 28 seasons of Star Trek and that is 59 seasons.
 But my point is that when Farscape ended 2003, and even more when Enterprise and Andromeda ended 2005 the fans had penty.
 Star Gate went on another six years but clearly the demand for new shows was tailing off.